 Another major cause of work accidents involving ladders is over-reaching.
 If someone reaches too far to the side or above the ladder while on it, this can lead to a loss of balance.
 A fall and potentially a serious injury may then occur.
 A ladder accident caused by over-reaching is more likely to occur if an employee is using the incorrect ladder for a specific task but could also happen if they had not been trained properly by their employer.

 When a job requires an employee to work at a height using a ladder, the employer is responsible for taking necessary precautionary steps to minimise the risks of accidents.
-Should the employer fail to do so, workers who sustain injuries from a ladder accident at work may be able to make claims for compensation.
+Should the employer fail to do so, workers who sustain injuries from a ladder accident at work may be able to make a compensation claim.

 In some cases, the manufacturer of a ladder may also be held partly responsible if negligence on their part contributed to a ladder accident.
 A manufacturer may be considered negligent if they provided a faulty product or misleading instructions or information was provided with it.